wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

   ```
   wavefront.freemium-account=true
   ```
-    {% include tip.html content="If you don’t want Wavefront to auto-negotiation a freemium account for you, set the value to `false`."%}
+    {% include tip.html content="If you don’t want Operations for Applications to auto-negotiation a freemium account for you, set the value to `false`."%}
 1. Restart your application.

 <a name="proxy"></a>
 <p><span style="font-size: large; font-weight: 500">Use the Wavefront Proxy</span></p>

-The [Wavefront proxy](proxies.html) ingests data and forwards it to the Wavefront service in a secure, fast, and reliable manner.
-It prevents data loss, simplifies firewall configuration, and allows you to filter or enrich data before it arrives at the Wavefront service.
+The [Wavefront proxy](proxies.html) ingests data and forwards it to our service in a secure, fast, and reliable manner.
+It prevents data loss, simplifies firewall configuration, and allows you to filter or enrich data before it is sent to our service.
 {% include note.html content="Supported with Wavefront Proxy version 7.0 and later.
 Before sending data via the proxy, you must [Install and Manage Wavefront Proxies](proxies_installing.html)."%}

 Copy and paste the following property to the `application.properties` file.